Xeei/final-project-compro2/README.md

 ### Step to play the game

-1. Menu Page - click on play text to start the game
+1. Menu Page - click on `Start Game` button to start the game
    <image src="./screenshots/gameplay/start_menu.png">
 2. Player phase